The Best Italian Appetizer Recipes

 These next few recipes are perfect for making Italian appetizers that have a bit of sweetness to them.

-Honey Roasted Plum Crostini with Burrata and Prosciutto (Video!)
+Roasted Plums with Burrata and Prosciutto

 A serving bowl of caponata with raisins and pine nuts.